cnunlp/Chinese-Simile-Recognition-Dataset/README.md

 ## What's new
 - 2018/12/10 We have just submitted the *pair-wise evaluate script* used in our paper, and the pretrained word embeddings is also released in /scripts/pretrained_embeddings.emb.

-If you have any questions, feel free to contact Hu, Xiao at xiaohu@cnu.edu.cn, I will offer some help with all my efforts.

 ## Contents
 - [Quick Start](#quick-start)
 - [Introduction](#introduction)